Dangerous heat descends on California and the Southwest, raising wildfire risk

 “It’s sizzling hot out here,” Catlett said.
 “I have sunblock.
 Hopefully, I can find some cold water.
 I’m trying to stay out of the direct sun.”

-Further north, nearly-always-hot Death Valley could see a severe 120 F (49 C), the weather service said.
+Further north, nearly-always-hot Death Valley could see a severe 120 F (49 C), the weather service said, 14 degrees shy of its record high of 134 F (56 C) set more than a century ago when in 1913 it hit the highest-ever recorded temperature on Earth.

 In Arizona, the peak of the heat wave will hit Thursday and Friday, with the mercury possibly reaching 110 F (43 C) in the southern and western parts of the state.
 Similar temperatures were likely in Las Vegas.